zthart/pourover/README.rst

 | - :dragon_face: Create useful line objects from a string, or an entire log object from a file
 | - :dragon_face: Iterable log objects to manipulate collections of logs at once
 | - :dragon_face: Parse lines with or without syslog prefixes *or* extensions with ease
+| - :dragon_face: Search logs for messages with specific headers or extensions
 | - :dragon_face: **And more to come...**

 Contributing :dragon: